franzbu/HAeating/README.md

 ---

 One of the reasons for using an ESP is the ability to write the target flow temperature into the RAM of the boiler, avoiding having to write to EEPROM registers, the lifetime of which is limited.
-However, this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated within two minutes, otherwise heating stops, and the ESP automatically takes care of that - as long as the value in `input_number.target_flow_temp` is not 0, the ESP keeps poking the boiler.
+However, this register (48001-48018 for Froeling's 18 heating circuits) needs to be updated within two minutes, otherwise heating stops, and the ESP automatically takes care of that - as long as the value in `input_number.target_flow_temp` is not 0, the ESP keeps poking the boiler (this 'poking' can also be done by Home Assistant when using the integration in (A); however, using an ESP is the straightforward option).

 Other than that, the ESP makes the boiler smart in the sense that its entities can be directly integrated into Home Assistant via ESPHome (already integrated into HA, so all entities the ESP is set up for are instantaneously writable and/or readable in HA).
 However, if that is the only thing one wants, then [GyroGearl00se's HA integration](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) might be the preferrable option.